shangwyoung/blog/_posts/2016-11-13-top-3-study-spots-chicago.md

 title:  "Top 3 Study Spots in Chicago"
 date:   2016-11-13 11:00:00 -0500
 author: Aaron Young
-about: /blog/about
+about-author: about
-profilePic: profile-sm.jpg
+author-pic: profile-sm.jpg
-comments: true
-cover-photo: "assets/coffeeshops.jpg"
+cover-photo: coffeeshops.jpg
 category: food
 tags: chicago coffeeshop freewifi
+comments: true
 ---

 If you are like me who could never concentrate or be productive at home, then